vbendel/mm_slowpath_stressor/README.md

 ## Compilation
-I'm currently just simply testing it on RHEL8.7 with `gcc` with no arguments.
+Build with simple `gcc` with no extra arguments (tested on RHEL8.7 and RHEL9.1).